 A Guide To Conditional Approvals For Home Buyers

-If you’re at the beginning of the home buying process, you may be surprised to learn that you’ve received conditional approval to buy a house.
-What is conditional approval, and what are the next steps you should take?
+If you’ve just begun your home buying journey, you may be surprised to learn you’ve received conditional approval to buy a house.
+But what is conditional approval?
+And what are the next steps you should take?